 In this tutorial, we will show you how to install Nagios on CentOS 8.
 For those of you who didn’t know, Nagios is open-source software that can be used for network and infrastructure monitoring.
 Nagios will monitor servers, switches, applications, and services.
 It alerts the System Administrator when something went wrong and also alerts back when the issues have been rectified.
 Resources that can be monitored include CPU, memory, and disk space loads, log files, temperature, or hardware errors.
-It can monitor various parameters and problems for services like HTTP, SMTP, DNS, and with the help of plugins, it can be highly extended.
+It can monitor various parameters and problems for services like HTTP, SMTP, and DNS, and with the help of plugins, it can be highly extended.
 Nagios core was originally designed to run under Linux, although it should work under most other units as well.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of Nagios on a CentOS 8 server.

 - A server running one of the following operating systems: CentOS 8.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Step 1.
 First of all, make sure that all packages are up to date.